SamadritaBhattacharya/Tic-tac-Toe/README.md

 The square state variable declared under the parent component initially creates an array of 9 elements and sets each value to 'null'.
 The useState() call around it declares a squares state variable that’s initially set to that array.
 Each entry in the array corresponds to the value of a square.
 Now, the parent component needs to pass the state or prop down to each of the Square that it renders.

+* The state of the board(parent) component is changed to current state by rendering handleClick(),
+* handleClick alters the state of the board component by calling the setSquares component.
+* All the statemanagement is handled by the board component (parent)